1 small red or yellow onion, thinly sliced into rings

 2 tablespoons fresh lime juice, plus more if desired

-Kosher salt and freshly ground black pepper, to taste
+Kosher salt and freshly ground pepper

-1 cup cilantro, roughly chopped
+1 cup cilantro, tender leaves and stems

 1/2 cup crema (or sour cream, thinned with a bit of water)(optional)